waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Impact / Considerations

 To ensure my website is accessible to all my end-users, I need to make my website function properly on all devices - mobile phones and computers - of all screen sizes.
-This may be a responsive, mobile-first design, or I may have seperate layouts for the desktop and mobile versions.
+This may be a responsive, mobile-first design, or I may have separate layouts for the desktop and mobile versions.
 I also need to ensure the content of my site is viewable and usable by everyone - this will include:
 - Selecting a good colour scheme to ensure that people with colour-blindness or impaired vision can read the text,
 - Selecting a readable font and font size to make it readable on any device,
 - Providing alt text for images to ensure that users with a screen reader can interact properly,